Chapter 3:

 Clear, blue, and unending.

 The world outside unfolded before me.
-The sky stretched wide and infinite overhead, while green fields rolled out like a sea of life.
-There wasn’t a single dull, grey skyscraper cluttering the horizon, just open skies and quiet freedom.
+Clear blue skies stretched infinitely, and green fields rolled out like a sea of life.
+Not a single dull, grey skyscraper cluttered the horizon, just open skies and quiet freedom.

 "…"

-Below the balcony, I heard a faint muttering, a gentle sound of water, and a crisp slice of a blade through foliage.
-Curious, I yanked myself up with great effort to the railing and peered down.
+Below the balcony, faint muttering reached my ears, the gentle sound of water, a crisp slice of a blade through foliage.
+Curious, I yanked myself to the railing and peered down.

 What greeted me was a vast garden, nearly the size of an academic courtyard, enclosed by high black-and-gold walls and ornate gates.
-At its centre stood a marble fountain with a cherub on top, surrounded by meticulously shaped hedges, paved walkways, and flowerbeds.
-An elderly gardener was trimming the bushes with practised precision, while a herd of a few young and older maids stood by, gossiping amongst themselves.
+At its centre stood a marble fountain with a cherub atop, surrounded by meticulously shaped hedges, paved walkways, and flowerbeds.
+An elderly gardener trimmed the bushes with practised precision, while a small group of young and older maids gossiped nearby.

 — I guess even they… don’t like me.

-Without a tinge of fear on his face, he simply glanced at me, paired with a warm nod.
-Then, raising his voice, he called out, waving his arms, “How are you doing today, young Master?
-It’s great to see you again in good health!”
+Without a hint of fear, he glanced up at me and gave a warm nod.
+Then, raising his voice and waving cheerfully, he called out, “How are you today, young Master?
+It’s wonderful to see you in good health!”

-His eyes widened slightly, likely surprised by the unfamiliar tone from the 'Elias Vandrelis' he once knew before.
-But he merely smiled and replied, “I’m doing well too, young Master.
+His eyes widened slightly, likely surprised by the unfamiliar tone from the 'Elias Vandrelis' he had once known.
+Yet he merely smiled and replied, “I’m doing well too, young Master.
 Thank you for asking.”

 — Well… maybe not everyone hates me.

-The short-lived daze was suddenly broken by a vast shadow overhead, massive, almost the size of a large coach, as it blotted out the warmth of the sun.
-I looked up in a panic, heart pounding.
+The short-lived daze was suddenly broken by a vast shadow overhead, massive, almost the size of a large coach, blotting out the sun’s warmth.
+My heart pounded as I looked up.

 What I saw made my eyes widen in fear.